KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 }
 ```

-The server is listening for new objects like this so upon receiving it, the server validates the request and updates the name on the correct user object, and then updates the object to the following (which is synced back to clients):
+The server is listening for new objects like this so upon receiving it, the server validates the request and updates the state machine object along with the name on the user object (which again are synced back to clients):

 ```json
 {